 Protect Your Negotiating Position

-Protect private and confidential information to maintain a strong negotiating position.
-Before hiring a Buyer Agent DO NOT discuss the following with anyone until you’ve hired the Buyer Agent who will only represent you and your best interests.
+Protect your private and confidential information to maintain a strong negotiating position.
+You should NOT share your personal information and financial status with anyone but the Buyer Agent who will only represent you and your best interests.

 - Reasons for buying a new home